lsst-it/ittn-024/index.rst

 Introduction
 ============

-In the following document and information to be provided, it is related to the installation, the material, and the location of the network points, such as fiber optics.
-This document will present information on the location of the points, quantity, and also the location and quantity of fiber filaments per floor.
-This document reflects how the physical network of the main building is built and how it is a project still under construction that may undergo changes in the future such as adding connection points and taking out.
-The materials used were selected for their quality and properties so that the project in its operation works at its maximum performance
-The fiber optic points single-mode cable was installed since in practice there is no transmission limit, only the equipment that transmits.
-The UTP S/FTP cable was selected for its properties to work at 10G / base T and all network points will be installed with this type of cable, both for AP and telephone connections.
-As for everything that is user cord is with UTP cat 6 cable On some occasions, the multimode cable will be installed, only on the occasions that the equipment needs it.
+The purpose of this document is to provide information related to the installation, materials used, network point areas, and the number of fiber filaments used per floor.
+This document also reflects how the physical network of the main building is built by putting an emphasis on the fact that the project is still undergoing construction and may undergo changes in the near future such as adding additional network points or removing those that are already in place.
+The materials used for this project were all selected based on their quality and technical properties so that when the project is in the operations phase it will work at maximum performance.
+Single-mode fiber was selected and installed hence it provides an unlimited transmission limit, but this will only be used for the equipment that performs the function of transmitting (TX).
+It is also noted that UTP S/FTP cables were also selected due to the cable properties and ability to be able to work at 10GBASE-T speeds.
+All network points were installed with this type of cable, for both the access points and telephony connection systems.
+In regard to end-user devices, UTP CAT6 was installed, and last but not least it is important to mention that on some occasions, multi-mode fiber cable connections will be set up and installed for any technical equipment that requires it.